 The long and short of it?
-I felt a fool.
+I felt like a fool.
 But at least I could return the new copy and get my money back, and I didn’t have to have a bookshelf of duplicate books.

 I noticed that Pinterest has something similar;